-Howard M. Talenfeld is a Partner in the firm’s Fort Lauderdale office.
-He is the Practice Lead of the Justice for Kids Division, the firm’s national practice dedicated to providing legal services to abused, disabled, and catastrophically injured children harmed at home, in child welfare and foster care settings, group home settings and residential treatment centers, as well as all children harmed by the acts of others.
+Howard M. Talenfeld is a Partner and Practice Lead of the Justice for Kids Division, the firm’s national practice dedicated to providing legal services to abused, disabled, and catastrophically injured children harmed at home, in child welfare and foster care settings, group home settings and residential treatment centers, as well as all children harmed by the acts of others.

 His work not only has achieved multi–million dollar damage awards, but his cases have resulted in landmark decisional law protecting the rights of children and disabled persons.
 He and the legal teams he has led, have ushered in systemic change in how government agencies and private institutions care for society’s most vulnerable citizens.

 Howard began his career representing the state of Florida in lawsuits involving the foster care system, children’s mental health system, juvenile justice system, state psychiatric hospitals, and Medicaid services.
 He pioneered defenses that advocate for the improvement and reform of human service systems, while protecting states’ rights and avoiding federal over-sight.
 He also represented Florida’s governors, secretaries of state agencies, the Insurance Commissioner, the Legislature, and Florida’s Auditor General in civil rights cases in federal and state court.